 - The streamlit apps are defined in the

-folder - The
+appfolder - The

-are defined in theagents
+Agentsare defined in theagentsfolder.

 Serve your Agents using FastApi

 Streamlit is great for building micro front-ends but any production application will be built using a front-end framework like next.js backed by a RestApi built using FastApi.
 Your Agent App comes ready-to-use with FastApi endpoints.
-Start theapi
+Start theapi using:

 - Open localhost:8000/docs to view the API Endpoints.